 Gap Years in Peru

-Cusco is the historical city that you’ll pass through on your way to Machu Picchu.
+Another must-see city is Cusco, the historical city that you’ll pass through on your way to Machu Picchu.
 Once the site of the Inca Empire, this city has been named the Historical Capital of Peru, and is the place to see the original Inca temples; Qorikanca and the Temple of the Sun.
 There are many other Inca buildings and foundations here as well as Spanish Colonial buildings, such as the Cathedral of Santo Domingo.
+Get your camera ready.

 Alright, where to start?

 Machu Picchu, of course!
 It's almost certainly why you're in Peru in the first place.
 Backpackers can pack their bare essentials and take on the four to five day hike over the 43km Inca trail, where they’ll be rewarded with the amazing site of the 15th century ancient village.
 You can always take a train or minibus but seeing this incredible sight makes it all that more special when you’ve worked harder to get there.

 There's also the incredible landscapes of the Nazca lines and Floating Reed Islands, sights that can't be matched anywhere else in the world.